ArsalanSahab/KoopBeck_QAP_EV/README.md

 Koopmans-Beckmann Quadratic Assignment Problem Minimisation Through Evolutionary Algorithm

+## Problem Definition

+The quadratic assignment problem was introduced by Koopmans and Beckman in 1957 .
+The objectives of the problem is to assign a set of resources/facilities to a set of locations in such a way as to minimize the total assignment cost.
+The assignment cost for a pair of facilities is a function of the flow between the facilities and the distance between the locations of the facilities.

 ### Steps to download and run

 #### Note : Must have python version 3.6 or above installed (and added to path)